castillosebastian/castillocs/content/posts/responsible_AI/index.en.md

 test_dl_flip = DataLoader(test_ds_flip, batch_size=1000, shuffle=False)
 ```

-We test a Multilayer neural network as proposed in the IBM implementation example.
+We test a multilayer neural network as proposed in the IBM implementation example.

 ```python